e2guardian/e2guardian/README.md

 explicit and transparent proxy mode or as a ICAP server mode.
 More information can be found in the "notes" subdirectory of the distribution, and the comments in the configuration and list files themselves.

-e2guardian is a fork of [DansGuardian](http://dansguardian.org) and the maintainers fully acknowledge the work carried out by and the copyright of Daniel Baron and other contributors to the Dansguardian project.

 Read the INSTALL for installation instructions.